alexdong/consilio/README.md

 Under the hook, it delegates to a set of subcommands depends on the state of the topic directory.

-- `cons topics`.
-If there is no `topic` in the configuration file or there is no `discussion.md` file in the topic directory, you will be prompted to describe the topic of the discussion.
-A slug will be generated from the topic and the file is saved as `~/.consilio/YYYY-MM-DD-{Topic-Slug}/discussion.md`.
+- `cons topic`.
+Open the current topic's discussion file in your default editor.
+If there is no current topic, you will be prompted to create one first.

 - `cons perspectives`.
 If there is a `discussion.md` file in the topic directory but no `perspectives.md` file, you will be prompted to enter the number of perspectives you would like to include in the discussion.
 Consilio will then generate a list of perspectives based on the topic and save it as `~/.consilio/YYYY-MM-DD-{Topic-Slug}/perspectives.md`.
 You can reload the perspectives or open up this file to add or remove perspectives.